mbcrump/mbcrump-blog/_posts/2018-02-06-azure-tips-and-tricks92.md

 I'd encourage you to view the [OData Expression Syntax for Azure Search](https://docs.microsoft.com/en-us/rest/api/searchservice/odata-expression-syntax-for-azure-search) for a full list and other samples that you can use.

-Come back tomorrow and we'll start using ASP.NET MVC to tie it all together.
+Come back tomorrow and we'll start using a Console App to tie it all together.

 ## Want more Azure Tips and Tricks?